Autos sacramentales: Action of Belshazzar's Feast

-The Thought and Daniel meet in Belshazzar's palace gardens.
-The Thought informs Daniel that Belshazzar has married Idolatry, even though he is already married to Vanity.
+Thought and Daniel meet in Belshazzar's palace gardens.
+Thought informs Daniel that Belshazzar has married Idolatry, even though he is already married to Vanity.
 Daniel cries woe for God's people.

 Belshazzar enters with Vanity and his new bride, Idolatry.
 He wants them to embrace each other.
 They do so and ask him what is on his mind.
 He relates the story of the Great Flood and also the Tower of Babel.
 After he tells his stories, his two wives decree that he is their king and god.
 Belshazzar asks what can break their bond, and Daniel informs him that “The Hand of God,” can break up Belshazzar, Vanity, and Idolatry.
 Belshazzar gets upset with Daniel and threatens his life.
 Daniel says that God will save him.
 Vanity and Idolatry tell Belshazzar that Daniel is annoying them and they want to leave.
 As they leave, Belshazzar tells Daniel he owes his life to the two queens, not to God.
-The Thought tells Daniel that he has learned a valuable lesson – by invoking the hand of God, his life can be spared in future situations.
+Thought tells Daniel that he has learned a valuable lesson – by invoking the hand of God, his life can be spared in future situations.

 Death and Daniel enter and discuss Belshazzar and his sins of vanity and idolatry.
 Death offers to kill Belshazzar for Daniel, as an agent of an angry God.
 Daniel gives Death permission to visit Belshazzar and scare him, but not kill him.
 Daniel wants to save his soul.
 Death is upset about only being allowed to show himself to and warn Belshazzar and not take his soul.
 He calls for Thought.
 Thought joins Death and is scared of him.
 Death asks Thought where Belshazzar is.
 Thought tells Death that Belshazzar is with his two wives in the garden.
 Death asks Thought to take him there.
 Thought does because he doesn't have the courage to say no.